Andy Jones (footballer, born 1963): Club career

 He continued his scoring form into 1987–88, hitting four past Aldershot on the opening day of the season.
 Further strikes against York City and Chesterfield took him to six goals in eight games.
-In September 1987, First Division Charlton Athletic broke Vale's transfer record when manager Lennie Lawrence paid £350,000 for Jones's services, after Alex Ferguson had unsuccessfully tried to sign him for Manchester United.
-However his time with the "Addicks" was not a success – symbolised by a miss against Liverpool a mere four yards from the goal.
+In September 1987, First Division Charlton Athletic broke Vale's transfer record when manager Lennie Lawrence paid £350,000 for Jones's services after Alex Ferguson had unsuccessfully tried to sign him for Manchester United.
+However, his time with the "Addicks" was not a success – symbolised by a miss against Liverpool a mere 4 yd from the goal.
+He also struggled with injuries.

 Charlton avoided the relegation play-offs in 1987–88 after finishing ahead of Chelsea on goal difference, Jones scoring six goals in 25 league games.
 However, by 1988–89, Charlton were willing to sell Jones back to Port Vale for a £175,000 fee, but the striker refused the move.
 He did though agree to return to Vale on loan for four months in the latter half of the season.
-He hit three goals in seventeen games before returning to Charlton before the play-off win over Bristol Rovers.
-Jones scored four goals in nine league games for Charlton in 1988–89, and also played four games on loan at Bristol City.
+He hit three goals in 17 games before returning to Charlton before the play-off win over Bristol Rovers.
+Jones scored four goals in nine league games for Charlton in 1988–89, and also played four games on loan at Joe Jordan's Bristol City.
 Charlton were relegated in 1989–90, with Jones scoring five goals in 25 games.

 After seven Second Division games with a goal in 1990–91, he transferred to Third Division Bournemouth in October 1990.
 He scored eight goals in forty league games, and Harry Redknapp's "Cherries" missed out on the play-offs by six points.
-He moved on to league rivals Leyton Orient in 1991–92, as the club posted a tenth-place finish.
+He moved on to league rivals Leyton Orient in 1991–92, as Peter Eustace's side posted a tenth-place finish.
 Orient missed out on the play-offs in 1992–93, finishing behind Stockport County on goal difference.
-He scored thirteen goals in 59 league games for Orient.
-Jones later played for non-league sides Poole Town and Havant Town.
+He scored 13 goals in 59 league games for Orient before retiring from full-time football following an operation on his cartilage.
+Jones later played for non-League sides Poole Town and Havant Town.